-The latest update for comprehensive journey costing
+The 2021-22 update for comprehensive journey costing

 TimeTravel is our dataset of drive times and distances between any postcode sector or district.
 It provides a way to accurately plan and measure multiple journeys, whether that is for fleet, field team, or customer travel around the UK.

 Working at postcode sector level means we can pre-calculate every possible sector-to-sector journey across the whole country.
-This removes the long calculation times required for point-to-point calculations and makes it practical to implement in systems where a quick response is required for multiple users.
+This removes the longer calculation times required for point-to-point calculations and makes it practical to implement in systems where a quick response is required for multiple users.

 One of the main strengths of TimeTravel is that it uses up-to-date data to make realistic journey times.
 With the road network and postcode geography constantly changing, our clients should ensure that they update the data they use every year, to get the most accurate results from the tool.